Service of Mystical Communion with Christ

 Jesus, God’s Christ (Anointed Messenger), calls each of us.
 To what are we called?
 To the Marriage Banquet of Christ Jesus.
 Who is the Bride?
 The whole company of Christ Servers in Heaven.
 They are the ‘Holy City’, established by Jesus in the Heaven-world since his ascension.
 [Ultimately, the ‘Bride’ is the whole of humanity - embodied and/or disembodied, it makes no difference – which Jesus describes in A Course in Miracles as ‘the Sonship of God’.]

 It is noteworthy that the Church of the Piscean era, a schismatic religion on Earth, is not, as many have assumed, the Holy City, the Bride of Christ.
 Rather, the Bride of Christ (Rev. ch.
 21) is a vast multitude of souls who have, over the last twenty centuries, espoused their lives to Jesus and his great desire for the Kingdom of Heaven on Earth.
 By acting in unison of purpose with him they are similarly empowered with all power in Heaven and Earth, as vested in Jesus.
 A portion of these souls is in the etheric envelope of Earth, specifically, the Realms of Light, and a portion is incarnate – or is in the process of incarnating – in these early decades of the 3rd millennium, or Kingdom Age, and as the ascendancy of the third measure of meal progresses.
 They are a mighty spiritual powerhouse for Truth, with all the resources of Eternity – Heaven – at their disposal.
-This is an infallible, unstoppable, tireless, totally-committed-by-the-power-of-unconditional-Love force for the fulfilment of Jesus’ plan for bringing the Kingdom of Heaven on Earth, otherwise known as his Great Rescue Programme.
+This is an infallible, unstoppable, tireless, totally-committed-by-the-power-of-unconditional-Love force for the fulfilment of Jesus’ plan for bringing – or manifesting – the Kingdom of Heaven on Earth, otherwise known as his Great Rescue Programme.
 This plan is fully and comprehensively understood by the bride of Christ in the Realms of Light, but is not fully consciously understood by most of those souls in the Earth life who Love the Lord Jesus, because they have been misled by a smokescreen of false dogmas and doctrines about sacrifice being the path to salvation.
-The Holy City/the Bride of Christ are those who are in at-One-ment with – have espoused themselves to – Jesus and his great mission for the spiritual Awakening of mankind.
+The Holy City/the Bride of Christ are those who are in At-One-ment with – have espoused themselves to – Jesus and his great mission for the spiritual Awakening of mankind.
 As we read in Revelation, Chapter 21, ‘The Holy City [comes] down out of Heaven as a bride prepared for her husband.’
-These are they who help us and instruct us and serve with us in the Name and by the Power of Christ Jesus, until we rise in our spiritual Awakening – by our choice for at-One-ment with Jesus and all Christ-servers – to Oneness in Christ.
+These are they who help us and instruct us and serve with us in the Name and by the Power of Christ Jesus, until we rise in our spiritual Awakening – by our choice for At-One-ment with Jesus and all Christ-servers – to Oneness in, and as, Christ.

 The Spirit and the Bride say, “Come!”